Fight Tiredness Now!

 - Lack of the mineral in our diet

-To boost the levels of the mineral in our bodies, we need to eat foods that have it in higher amounts.
-We can have it as either heme or non-heme.
-We get heme from hemoglobin found in animal foods like red meat, poultry, and fish, while we get non-heme from plant-based foods.
+Iron-Rich Foods To support the levels of this mineral in our bodies, we need to eat foods that provide it in higher amounts.
+We can consume it as either heme or non-heme iron.
+We get heme iron from animal foods like red meat, poultry, and fish, while we get non-heme iron from plant-based foods.

-Our bodies get the most levels of the mineral from heme sources.
-Our bodies absorb it mainly via the upper part of our small intestines.
-Some of the best iron rich foods we should always include in our diets to reduce fatigue include:
+Our bodies absorb heme iron much more efficiently.
+Some of the best iron-rich foods we should always include in our diets to support energy and reduce fatigue include:

-Beef spleen is one of the organs with the highest amount of iron, with a 2g serving of freeze dried spleen containing 11.5 milligrams.
-That represents 100% of the daily value.
+Beef spleen is the organ with the highest concentration of iron, with a 2g serving of freeze-dried spleen containing roughly 11.5 milligrams.
+That represents almost 100% of the standard daily value.

-Eating red meat not only boosts our protein intake but also helps increase our levels of the blood-making mineral.
-A serving of 3.5 ounces of red meat will leave us feeling fuller for longer and provide us with 2.7 milligrams of the mineral, which represents 15% of the daily value.
+Red Meat Eating red meat not only supports our protein intake but also provides a great source of this blood-supporting mineral.
+A serving of 3.5 ounces of red meat provides us with about 2.7 milligrams of iron.

-Shellfish are not only tasty but also highly nutritious.
-While all of them have high amounts of the hemoglobin-making mineral, oysters, clams, and mussels are the ones with the highest amounts.
+Shellfish > Shellfish are highly nutritious.
+While most have good amounts of iron, oysters, clams, and mussels are the ones with the highest concentrations.
+A 3.5-ounce serving of clams, for example, has up to 3 milligrams.

-Fish There are a lot of different types of fish we can eat to boost our levels of the hemoglobin mineral.
-A serving of 3 ounces or 85 grams of tuna has 1.4 milligrams of the mineral, which is around 8% of our recommended daily intake.
-Turkey especially dark turkey meat, is not only delicious but also a good source of the mineral.
-A serving of 3.5 ounces of turkey contains 1.4 milligrams, which is our recommended daily intake.
+Fish & Poultry There are a lot of different types of fish we can eat to support our iron intake.
+A serving of 3 ounces of tuna has about 1.4 milligrams of the mineral.
+Turkey, especially dark turkey meat, is also a good source.

 - Spinach